bitrix24/b24restdocs/api-reference/crm/status/crm-status-entity-items.md

-# Get Directory Item by Its Symbolic Identifier crm.status.entity.items
+# Get the directory item by its symbolic identifier crm.status.entity.items

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will fill it in shortly

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter type is not specified
 - examples are missing (in other languages)